Donate your unwanted or left over paint at your local Household Recycling Centre

 You can purchase repaired bicycles at the Recycle bike shop at the Skainos building on the Newtownards Road Belfast.
 Please see http://www.ebm.org.uk/recycling/ for more information.

-Why not donate any unwanted furniture and bicycles, to the Councils Re-use scheme at the Cutts, Household Recycling Centre.
+Why not donate any unwanted furniture, toys with CE stafey label, babies prams, buggies and cots, to the Council's Re-use scheme at its three Household Recycling Centres.
 Simply tell a staff member at the site and they can give you more information.